Allai Tehsil: History

+Majority of population of Allai belongs to different clans of Swati tribe same like the neighboring Battagram District and Mansehra District.
+Swatis own majority of lands in these three districts.
+The Nawabs of Allai also belongs to Bibaal subsection of Gabri Swatis.

 2005 earthquake

 The Allai valley was affected by the Kashmir earthquake on October 8, 2005.
 The earthquake destroyed the cableway that allowed residents to cross the Indus River.

 Administration

-Allai is one of the two Tehsils, or subdivisions, of the Battagram District.
+Allai is only Tehsil, or subdivisions, of the Allai District.
 Allai contains eight Union Councils:

+Previously, It was a tehsil of Battagram District till 2022.

 Geography

 The Allai Valley is bounded by Kohistan on the north and east by the Kaghan valley, Nandhiarh and Deshi of Deshiwals on the south, and by the Indus river on the west.
 The valley is divided from Kohistan on the north by a range of mountains rising over 16200 ft and from Nandhiar and Deshi by another range running from the Afghanistan border to the Indus above Thakot.
 The average breadth of the Allai Valley is about 12-15 mi and the total area 200 sqmi.
 Forests cover the mountain slopes at the eastern end.

+Demographics

+Population

+As of the 2023 census, Allai Tehsil had a population of 218,149.